verbiscms/verbis/docs/templates/Fields.md

 ## getFlexible

-Get a map of flexible content of specific field.
+Get the map of flexible content of a specific field.

 ### Accepts: